tskora/tskora.github.io/_pages/cv.md

 Work experience
 ------
+* 2025-2028: Junior Group Leader
+  * Faculty of Physics, University of Warsaw

 * 2023-2025: Postdoctoral Research Associate
   * Scientific Computing and Imaging Institute, University of Utah
   <!-- * Duties included: Brownian dynamics simulations of diffusion and reactions in crowded environments -->